 The Multicultural Students Association promotes the appreciation of cultural diversity and inclusivity of the Jefferson State Community College student body by strengthening community through service, outreach, programming, leadership, and other activities which foster cultural awareness and understanding.
 The group is open to all Jefferson State students.
-Advisor: Stacye Thompson (205) 856-7920.
+Advisor: Stacye Thompson, sthompson@ieffersonstate.edu.

 Phi Theta Kappa is an international honor society that recognizes academic excellence and promotes scholarship, leadership, service and fellowship.
 Invitations for membership in Jefferson State's award-winning Pi Pi (Jefferson Campus) and Beta Lambda Delta (Shelby Campus) Chapters are extended to returning full-time students who have a minimum 3.5 cumulative grade point average.
 Part-time students with a 3.5 cumulative grade point average who have completed at least 20 semester hours including ENG 101 and are eligible for MTH 112 are also invited for membership.
 Students are tapped for membership during fall and spring semesters.
-Pi Pi (Jefferson Campus) Advisor: Matt Boehm, (205) 983-5200.
-Beta Lambda Delta(Shelby-Hoover Campus) Advisor: Liesl Harris, (205) 983-5956.
+Pi Pi (Jefferson Campus) Advisors: Matt Boehm, mboehm@jeffersonstate.edu; David McRae, dmcrae@jeffersonstate.edu.
+Beta Lambda Delta (Shelby-Hoover Campus) Advisor: Liesl Harris, Iwharris@jeffersonstate.edu.

 The Queer Straight Alliance provides a space on campus where LGBTQ+ students can be themselves.
 QSA members give back to our community by volunteering at local non-profits, showing support, and standing in solidarity with our peers.
 Membership is open to all students.
-Advisor: Matt Boehm, (205) 983-5200, mboehm@jeffersonstate.edu.
+Advisor: Matt Boehm, mboehm@jeffersonstate.edu.

 Sigma Chi Eta was established in 1990 to recognize and honor students who excel in communication at two-year colleges.
 It is part of the National Communication Association.
 The Zeta Chapter was formed in 2014 at Jefferson State Community College to recognize students who not only display excellence in communication-related classes, but who also want to learn more about communication, improve their communication skills and serve the community.
 Members will have the opportunity to compete for local and national offices and awards, attend conferences and meet professionals in the field of communication.
-Advisor: Connie Caskey, (205) 983-5966.
+The Zeta chapter also publishes The Pioneer, JSCC's official online newspaper.
+Advisor: Connie Caskey, ccaskey@jeffersonstate.edu.

 Sigma Kappa Delta is the national English honor society for two-year colleges.
 The purpose of this organization is to reward and encourage outstanding student achievement in English language and literature.
 SKD provides opportunities for advancing the study of language and literature, developing writing skills, meeting scholars and writers, attending conferences, submitting work for publication, and winning scholarships and awards.
-Advisor: Dianna Hyde, (205) 983-5959.
+Advisor: Dianna Hyde, dhyde@jeffersonstate.edu.

 Sigma Phi Sigma is a national funeral service fraternity that seeks to promote scholarship, unity and professionalism among its members.
 Membership to XI Chapter (Jefferson State) is open to all students majoring in Funeral Service Education with a cumulative grade point average of 2.0 after the completion of two terms with emphasis on becoming a licensed funeral director and embalmer.
-Advisor: Dr. Jzyk Ennis, (205) 856-7852.
+Advisor: Dr. Jzyk Ennis, jennis@jeffersonstate.edu.

 The Speech Team (Forensics Team) is an intercollegiate competition team that represents Jefferson State at tournaments throughout the country.
-Students compete in drama and public speaking events as well as perform on campus.
+Students compete in debate, dramatic, and public speaking events as well as perform on campus.
 All Jefferson State students are encouraged to participate.
 Scholarships are available for qualified students.
-Advisor: Janice Ralya, (205) 983-5963.
+Advisor: Janice Ralya, jralya@jeffersonstate.edu.

-The Student Government Association serves and represents the student body by working toward the betterment of the college, providing leadership training, taking part in community projects, and supporting other activities which promote a sense of loyalty and school spirit.
+The Student Government Association serves and represents the student body by working toward the betterment of the college, providing leadership training, taking part in community projects, and supporting other activities, which promote a sense of loyalty and school spirit.
 SGA Executive Council elections are held each spring.
 Senate elections are held each fall.
 Advisor: Brian Rockett, brockett@jeffersonstate.edu.